prmakerspace/prms-door/README.md

 ### To add a new member:
 1.  ssh into the raspberry pi
 1.  `cd prms-door`
-1.  `python writeCard.py` to get a list of possible users
+1.  `writeCard.py` to get a list of possible users
-1.  `python writeCard.py -h` to get a list of options (to replace a card for a user)
+1.  `writeCard.py -h` to get a list of options (to replace a card for a user)
-1.  `python writeCard.py memberId` to write a member's id to a card; follow on-screen instructions
+1.  `writeCard.py memberId` to write a member's id to a card; follow on-screen instructions
 1.  test the new card

+## Setup (big picture, details to come):
+1. Check out from git
+1. Install the pigpio library from abyz.co.uk/rpi/pigpio/
+1. Install any other missing modules.
+Note that we include a modified MFRC522 library.
+1. Change to be executable:
+    chmod a+x door.py
+    chmod a+x fetchMembers.py
+    chmod a+x writeCard.py
+1. Connect card reader as documented on the internet - we use a standard connection.
+1. Connect the servo to GPIO pin 14, 5v, and ground.
+1. Add cron entries via `sudo crontab -e`
+    @reboot pigpiod
+    @reboot sleep 30 && /home/pi/prms-door/door.py &
+    @daily  sleep 30 && /home/pi/prms-door/fetchMembers.py &

 Required features:
 1.  current access control (keys) still work (needs testing)